-Shortness of breath can be an early sign of idiopathic pulmonary fibrosis (IPF), a rare and serious lung disease that generally affects middle-aged to older adults between the ages of 50 and 70.
-Unfortunately, shortness of breath can also be a symptom of other chronic conditions like heart disease, asthma, and COPD.
+Shortness of breath can be an early symptom of idiopathic pulmonary fibrosis (IPF), a rare and serious lung disease that generally affects middle-aged to older adults between the ages of 50 and 70.
+Shortness of breath can also be a symptom of other chronic conditions like:

 Shortness of breath is also called dyspnea.
 In the later stages of the disease, shortness of breath may make it difficult to talk on the phone, eat, or even take full breaths while at rest.